 Step 6: Cut the biscuits

 You can either use a round cutter to shape your biscuits, or a bench scraper to create square biscuits (avoiding scraps and re-rolling).

 Press straight down firmly and back up again.
 Twisting will seal off the sides and prevent the layers from rising as much as possible.

 If you’re cutting round biscuits, re-rolling is inevitable.
 Don’t do this more than twice.
 Once is ideal.

 Step 7: Bake and serve

 Voila!
 Perfect, flaky, buttermilk biscuits.
 I recommend serving them warm, brushed with a bit of butter.

-Can I substitute shortening for butter in biscuits?
+Can I substitute shortening for butter?

 Shortening can be substituted, however, butter will create the highest rise, as demonstrated by this test from King Arthur Flour.
 Butter contains some water, which helps create steam and as well as those flaky layers.
 They also test coconut oil and lard.